ROBOT MADNESS

 Besides, they are cool, at least in our Robot Madness version.

 I reckon I'm like that.
 I'm not able to enjoy the act of drawing if I don't have a precise goal in mind for what I'm doing.
-I have to transform everything into something stressing -sigh-
+I have to transform everything into something stressful -sigh-

-You can find it here (ITA only): Robot Madness volumes - a REDBUBBLE page, in which you can find all kinda products to decore your house with (I love the pillows and the mugs!!)
+• REDBUBBLE page, in which you can find all kinds of products to decorate your house with (I love the pillows and the mugs!!)

-- live streaming sessions on my TWITCH page.
+• live streaming sessions on my TWITCH page.

 Oh, boy if I do.